 Originating over 500 years ago, flamenco, with all its fire, passion and drama, is the beating heart of Andalucían culture.
 You’ll find some of the best shows, boasting the finest talent, up in Sacromonte and the Albayzín.
 For more information on where to go check out our recent guide to the Top 5 Flamenco venues in Granada.

-If you’d like to book in advance to ensure that you don’t miss out at this busy time of year you can reserve tickets for a show or a show plus dinner at Jardines de Zoraya.
+If you’d like to book in advance to ensure that you don’t miss out at this busy time for year you can reserve tickets for a show or a show plus dinner at Jardines de Zoraya.
 Located in the Albayzín this is one of Granada’s most popular flamenco venues and offers an early show as well as a late show making it a great option for families with kids.
-Check out the video below to get a flavour for the flamenco at Jardines de Zoraya.